 If you’re feeling more tech savvy, Google Analytics is a treasure trove of information about your website visitors.
 It can be overwhelming at first, so try focusing on a few key areas:

-- Top Pages – Go to Behavior > Site Content > All Pages in the left sidebar to see which of your pages get the most traffic for your selected time frame.
+- Top Pages – Go to Reports > Engagement > Pages and screens to see which of your pages get the most traffic for your selected time frame.
 This will tell you what areas of your site are most popular, which indicates what your visitors are interested in and helps you prioritize your efforts.

-- Mobile – Go to Mobile > Overview to see what devices visitors are using to access your website (desktop, mobile or tablet).
+- Mobile – Go to Reports > User attributes > Tech to see what devices visitors are using to access your website (desktop, mobile or tablet).

-- Acquisition – Go to Acquisition > Overview to see what channels are leading people to your website (organic search, direct, referrals websites, paid search campaigns, social media, or email).
+- Acquisition – Go to Reports > Acquisition to see what channels are leading people to your website (organic search, direct, referrals websites, paid search campaigns, social media, or email).
 You can also click on Referral to see a deeper dive into the websites that directed people to your site, which can give you a peek into what was on their mind when they visited.

 Try changing the time frame and see if the data changes at all.
 There are likely seasonal fluctuations that could impact your marketing efforts.
 You might also want to check out our article on using Google Analytics to understand your museum website visitors.